 An Anxious Person’s Guide to Disney World

-I have zero business writing a guide to Disney World considering I’ve only been twice as an adult and only once with kids but I can at least share my experience as an anxious human and mother with what worked for my family while we were there last week!
+I have zero business writing a guide to Disney World considering I’ve only been twice as an adult and only once with kids, but I can at least share my experience as an anxious human and mother with what worked for my family while we were there last year!

 As we all well know by now, I suffer from anxiety, and traveling with my children and places that are crowded and overstimulating are two of my biggest triggers.
 So as you can imagine, this was a big deal for me.

-There are a ton of logistical things to do before you go and while you’re there and you can find all that info online, this is just about managing anxiety!
+Note: There are a ton of logistical things to do before you go and while you’re there, and you can find all that info online.
+These tips are just about managing anxiety!

 Tip 1: Don’t try to do it all